hiptodude2/forefront-reverse-proxy-for-any-chatgpt/README.md

 npm start
 ```

-4. Use by setting your url as openai reverse proxy in jai
+4. Use by setting your url as openai reverse proxy in jai and turn off text streaming

 ```txt
 http://localhost:3000/v2/poe